Multi Sensor-based Implicit User Identification: Introduction

-In recent years, several other implicit identification approaches have been proposed leveraging smartphone's sensor devices such as accelerometer~\cite{Mantyjarvi2005}, touch screen~\cite{Sae-Bae2012}, GPS~\cite{Marcus2012} and microphone~\cite{Lu2011}.
-T. Feng, et al.~\cite{Feng2012} proposed to extract finger motion speed and acceleration of touch patterns as features.
-Luca, et al.~\cite{DeLuca2012} suggested to directly compute the distance between pattern traces using the dynamic time warping algorithm.
-Sae-Bae, et al.~\cite{NSae-Bae2012} present 22 special touch patterns for user identification, most of which involve all five fingers simultaneously.
-They then computed dynamic time warping distance and Freshet distance between multi-touch traces.
-Frank, et al.~\cite{Frank2013} studied the correlation between 22 analytic features from touch traces and classified them using k nearest neighbors and support vector machines.
-Shahzad, et al.~\cite{Shahzad2013} explained the use of touchscreen patterns as a secure unlocking mechanism at the login screen.
+In recent years, several identification approaches have been proposed leveraging smartphone's sensors such as \cite{Yang2020EchoIAIA, Yang2020BubbleMapPM, Ayotte2020FastFA, LU2020101861}.
+For instance, \cite{Clarke2006, Shi2011} presented a method for continuous user identification implicitly.
+Explicit identification is performed only when there is important evidence of change in the user activity, which is not a real-life scenario in many cases.
+A method to directly compute the distance between pattern traces using the dynamic time warping algorithm is presented in \cite{DeLuca2012}.
+Sae, et.al., \cite{Sae2012} presents $22$ special touch patterns for user identification, most of which involve all five fingers simultaneously.
+The work \cite{Frank2013} studied the correlation between $22$ analytic features from touch traces and classified them using k-nearest neighbors and support vector machines.

-Moreover, the idea behind the behavior-based model is that the person's habits are a set of its attributes; therefore, each event (activity) has a correlation between two fundamental attributes: space and time.
-In addition, the architecture proposed in~\cite{Lima2011}, utilizes the resources found in the smartphone devices, such as user calls, user schedule, GPS, device battery level, user applications, and sensors.
-A similar methodology has also been adopted in~\cite{Rocha2011}.
-Clarke, et al.~\cite{Clarke2006} proposed smartphone's user perception of identification, in which results showed the system implicitly and continuously performing user identification in the background.
-Koreman, et al.~\cite{Sabharwal2017} recommended continuous multiple model-based approaches for user identification.
-Mantyjarvi, et al.~\cite{Mantyjarvi2005} used an accelerometer in television remote controls to identify individuals.
-Gafurov, et al.~\cite{Gafurov2009} and Cuntoor. et al.~\cite{Kale2002} suggested an experimented user identification using gait analysis and recognition.
-Jakobsson, et al.~\cite{Jakobsson2009} put forward another unique implicit user identification framework by using recorded phone call history and location for continuous user identification.
+Moreover, the idea behind the behavior-based model is that the person's habits are a set of attributes; therefore, each activity (event) correlates with two fundamental attributes: time and space.
+For instance, the works \cite{Rocha2011, Lima2011}, utilizes the user calls, schedules, GNSS, device battery level, user applications, and sensors for identification.
+The works \cite{Sabharwal2017, Mantyjarvi2005, Gafurov2009, Kale2002} proposed a multi-model-based continuous user identification.
+Whereas, the work \cite{Jakobsson2009} put forward another unique implicit user identification framework by using recorded phone call history and location for continuous user identification.